InquisitorJax/Training/Projects/Project3.md

 ## Performance
 Performance is a key.
 Prevent dom thrashing, reflows and repaints at all cost.
-You can not use a library.
+You can not use a library, all graphics and animations need to be done by you or be native to the DOM technologies.